insipx/Ergo/README.md

 go into your sites directory, and type `gutenberg serve`.
 You should see your new site at `localhost:1111`.

 ### Deployment to Github Pages or Netlify
-[Gutenberg](https://www.getgutenberg.io) already has great documentation for deploying to [Netlify](https://www.getgutenberg.io/documentation/deployment/netlify/) or [Github Pages](https://www.getgutenberg.io/documentation/deployment/github-pages/)
+[Gutenberg](https://www.getgutenberg.io) already has great documentation for deploying to [Netlify](https://www.getgutenberg.io/documentation/deployment/netlify/) or [Github Pages](https://www.getgutenberg.io/documentation/deployment/github-pages/).
+I won't bore you with a regurgitated explanation.

 ### Customizing the Theme
-All colors used on the site are from `sass/vars.scss`.
+All colors used on the site are from `sass/colors.scss`.
 There's only about 5-6 colors total.
 Change them however you like!
 Feel free to go into theme and edit the colors.
 However, editing anything other than `sass/colors.scss` is strongly advised against.
 Continue at your own peril!

 #### Theme Options